Everything but the doors! An open helicopter experience with Jack Harter

 As I mentioned at the end of my previous Kauai post, In a land called Hanalei, if you are at all uncomfortable with heights, this will be challenging!
 That would be me!🙋 Put a tarantula on my hand, a snake round my neck, or a torch on my head and send me underground and I’m fine.
 I also love flying.. but I am not good with heights – especially cliff tops, or huge expanses.

-That being said, in my opinion, seeing Kauai from the air is a must do in order to fully appreciate the island – just find the most comfortable way for you – whether by plane or helicopter.
+That said, in my opinion, seeing Kauai from the air is a must do in order to fully appreciate this beautiful island.

 I’m glad to say I lived to tell the tale of the helicopter with no doors!
 And here it is…

 When you park up and check in, you will leave your belongings in the office.
 The ONLY thing you are allowed is a camera with a strap (at your own risk, of course!), and sunglasses.
+You can also take your phone on the doors off tour, as long as you purchase one of the straps for it at reception.
 No champagne unfortunately 😉.
-If you have long hair it needs to be tied back, and you’ll have a discreet weigh in, as they have weight rules & restrictions.
+You’ll have a discreet weigh in, as they have weight rules & restrictions.
 There are also toilet facilities here – good to know, as this will be your last chance before the flight!

-After an introduction and safety briefing, you’ll be driven to the take-off point at the heliport by your designated guide.
-During the short half mile drive, you’ll have the opportunity to introduce yourself and ask any other questions.
-When it’s your turn to fly, you’ll wait behind a fence in a safety area, then be walked to the helicopter across the tarmac one by one.
-On the “doors off” tour, in a Hughes 500 helicopter, there will be 4 people total.
+After an introduction and safety briefing, you’ll be driven the half mile drive to the take-off point, during which, you’ll have the opportunity to introduce yourself and ask any questions.
+When it’s your group’s turn to fly, you’ll wait behind a fence in a safety area, then be walked safely over to the helicopter across the tarmac.
+Our guide on our most recent trip made the interesting point that most people, having seen it in the movies, automatically duck down to avoid the helicopter blades.
+He told us there is no point in doing this – they are very high above your head!
+It’s still hard to shake off the instinct to duck though!

-The pilot soon realised that I was feeling uncomfortable – so he did his best from then – and through the whole flight – to put me at ease.
-No mean feat with someone scared stiff and hanging 1000’s of feet over canyons, held in only by a seat belt!
-I’m sure the belt is very safe, but I felt like someone should actually tie me to the helicopter (maybe with a parachute and some padding just incase!!)
+The pilot soon realised that I was feeling a little uneasy – so he did his best from then – and through the whole flight – to put me at ease.
+No mean feat with someone scared of heights and hanging what seemed like 1000’s of feet over canyons, held in only by a seat belt!
+I know the belt is very safe, but I felt like someone should actually tie me to the helicopter (maybe with a parachute for good measure 😆)

 Taking to the skies!

 As we took off, I was feeling ok.. it was when we climbed higher that I became pretty terrified!
 The pilot always asked if I was comfortable before turning more onto the left side to get a better view of the valleys and waterfalls below.
-Most of the time I would say “OK” through gritted teeth – and then try not to look as the aircraft tipped over to the side – thus defeating the point of being up there…the pilot was quick to point this out!
-For the first bit of the trip I was concentrating on holding on to the strap over the door, the seat.. anything I could find really.
+At this point I tried not to look as the aircraft tipped over to the side – thus defeating the point of being up there…the pilot was quick to point this out!
+For the first bit of the trip I was concentrating on holding on to the strap over the door, or the seat.
 My partner next to me explaining the scientific forces which made it impossible for you to “fall out” of a helicopter wasn’t helping ; )

 At some point, I realised that I was enjoying the views and incredible waterfalls more than I was feeling terrified of falling out, and settled into trying to enjoy the flight!
 My partner took over the role as chief photographer – as usual he is happy as Larry hanging out of a helicopter with no doors – nothing fazes him.

-We flew over Manawaiopuna Falls, (you might recognise it from Jurassic Park – although to me, most of Kauai feels as though you may come face to face with a Raptor at any moment!), the incredible valleys of Waimea Canyon, and the beautiful Na Pali Coastline.
+We flew over Manawaiopuna Falls, (you might recognise it from Jurassic Park), the incredible valleys of Waimea Canyon, and the beautiful Na Pali Coastline.

 You’ll see Mount Waialeale (In Native Hawaiian, translates as “rippling” or “overflowing” water), the centre of the island, and one of the wettest places on Earth (It might even beat Yorkshire for rainfall!)

-We did this tour in January 2016.
+We did these tours in January 2016, and January 2018.
 Updated prices and details can be found on the Jack Harter website, here

 As always, please contact me with any questions you have on this or my other posts – I’m always happy to hear from fellow adventurers!
 And like and share this post if you’ve enjoyed it